 Great Zimbabwe is a ruined city in the south-eastern area of Zimbabwe.
 The structures were built between AD 1250 and AD 1450 by unknown people believed to be the ancestors of modern Zimbabweans.
 Formed of rectangular granite stones carefully placed one upon the other, they are the ruins of an amazing complex and one of the most interesting ruins in Africa.

 Best time to travel:

-- November to March is the hot and rainy green season.
+- November to March: This is the hot and rainy green season.
 This is a good time for birding as migrant birds arrive and birds adopt bright breeding plumage.

-- June to October is dry and best for game viewing as the animals come to the water holes and rivers to drink.
+- June to October: These months are dry and best for game viewing as the animals come to the water holes and rivers to drink.